gappeah/Ethereum-Prediction-ML/README.md

 # Predicting Ethereum Price with Python and Machine Learning

-This project predicts the future price of Ethereum using historical data and a machine learning approach.
+This project predicts the future price of Ethereum using historical data and a machine-learning approach.
 It leverages LSTM (Long Short-Term Memory) neural networks, a type of recurrent neural network well-suited for time-series forecasting, to model and predict Ethereum prices.

 ## Project Overview